gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 </details>

-You're watching a storm roll in.
-The wind is whipping past you at an alarming speed!
-As the storm inches closer, the wind picks up more, blowing the plants and the trees around in vicious circles.
+There's a storm, and the wind is whipping past you at an alarming speed!
+As the storm comes in, the wind picks up ferociously, blowing the plants and the trees around.
 As you watch, you notice the shrubs and grasses being blown over without resistance, then rising back up.
 But the trees have their branches torn away.
 You remark:

 <details><summary> [kasi lili li sama ala kasi suli]{.tokipona} </summary>